surge-synthesizer/surge-synth-team.org/src/content/page/contact-us.md

 [Facebook group](https://www.facebook.com/groups/surgesynth/) or on [KvR](https://www.kvraudio.com/forum/viewtopic.php?f=1&t=511922).

-And we really don’t have any rules other than don’t be a jerk!
+And we really don't have any rules other than don't be a jerk!
 (If you want to be a jerk online there are plenty of options).
 Have an idea?
 We would love to hear it.
 Happen to be a Windows C++ plugin developer?
 We need your help!
-Think you’ve found a bug?
+Think you've found a bug?
 You probably have!
 Want to contribute content?
 Go for it!

 ## Feature Requests and Bug Reports